danyairwing/webfishing-vityamod/README.md

 # Installation
 0. Install [GDWeave](https://github.com/NotNite/GDWeave) and [BlueberryWolfi's APIs](https://github.com/BlueberryWolf/APIs/releases/latest/download/BlueberryWolfi.APIs.zip)
 1. Install the latest Vityamod version in the releases (NOT the code button)
-2. Extract the zip file in GDWeave mod folder (WEBFISHING/GDWeave/Mods/) Vityamod is also available on Thunderstore.
+2. Extract the zip file in GDWeave mod folder (WEBFISHING/GDWeave/Mods/) <br>
+Vityamod is also available on Thunderstore.
 # Current Features
 * Rejoin lobby on crash (you still have to relaunch the game)